Bioterrorism threats are real

 FAR-PASS Automated Air Sample Collection & Delivery System

 The FAR-PASS provides a unique, low-cost solution for airborne biological and chemical sampling and automated sample delivery.
-Using patented technology, the airborne threat is concentrated onto a small dry filter and pneumatically transported via tubing to a remote collection kiosk (up to several kilometers away) for analysis and identification of the threat.
+Using patented technology, the airborne threat is concentrated onto a small dry spherical filter and pneumatically transported via tubing to a remote collection kiosk (up to several kilometers away) for either analysis and identification of the threat or for archiving.
+The system operates autonomously with auto filter reloading to a sampling schedule, or it can respond immediately to a “trigger” from a real-time biological or chemical sensor to collect a sample when a potential threat is detected.
 Read More

 32-filter capacity, with different sample filter types